 datetime=2018-02-12T23%3A20%3A52Z

-For resources with a temporal property that is a timestamp (like lastUpdate), a date-time value would match all resources where the temporal property is identical.
+For resources with a temporal property that is a timestamp (such as lastUpdate), a date-time value would match all resources where the temporal property is identical.

 For resources with a temporal property that is a date or a time interval, a date-time value would match all resources where the timestamp is on that day or within the time interval.